 Jesse Ribot is an Africanist scholar specializing in rural environmental justice, and has advised governments and international organizations on their environment and development policies and programs.
 His work explores political representation and equity in struggles over the benefits from natural resource use and commerce.
 He also studies the causes of vulnerability to climate-related crises, most recently focusing on the role of climate change in the decisions of young Sahelian farmers to cross the Sahara and Mediterranean to Europe.

 Since August 2018, Jesse has been a professor of Environmental Politics at the School of International Studies of American University in Washington, DC.
 From 2008 to 2018 he was a professor in the departments of Geography, Anthropology, and Natural Resources at the University of Illinois.
 At Illinois he directed the campus-wide Social Dimensions of Environmental Policy program.
-In 2011, he also joined the faculty of Humanities and Development Studies at China Agricultural University in Beijing.
+In 2011, he joined the faculty of Humanities and Development Studies at the China Agricultural University in Beijing.
 From 1999 to 2008 he was a senior associate at World Resources Institute in Washington, and from 1990 to 1994 he taught in Urban Studies and Planning at MIT.
 Jesse advises governments and international organizations on their environment and development policies and programs.

 As an educator, Jesse is known for mentoring young African scholars through comparative research programs.
 He guides cohorts of researchers through long-term ethnographic fieldwork that involves collective research questions plus the generation of individual questions and hypotheses and the publication by each research of single-authored articles in peer-reviewed journals.
 He developed this mentoring system under the rubric of ‘comparative research as higher education’.
 He is currently a Guggenheim Fellow (2018-19) working on a project on cause and responsibility in the anthropocene that explores how the causes of climate disasters are linked to responsibility and to response.